Diiliev/E-Bike_Memory_Seat_With_Serial/README.md

 TODO:
 - Rename the action parameter wantedHeight, because not every value is a wanted seat height.
 This parameter has transformed into a coded request for the server.
 Values incl. and bellow 150 are wanted seat height in mm, values above that are special requests such as 251 = RAISE the seat until the button is released.
 - Rename other functions whose functionality has been modified beyond the description of their names.
+- Implement a CANCEL function when using the memory buttons (those which correspond to the topics "btn_high", "btn_medium" and "btn_low").
+Currently when one of these buttons is pressed, for example btn_high, the seat will be lifted to that height and there is no way to manually cancel this action.